Minds & Vines

 Organization Behavior and Negotiation

 Julia Bear is an Associate Professor in the College of Business at Stony Brook University.
-Dr. Bear’s research focuses on the influence of gender
+Dr. Bear’s research focuses on the influence of gender.

 Viruses inside your DNA may contribute to your mental health or illness

 The decoding of the human genome brought one huge surprise that remains unknown to most people, outside a small field of geneticists.
-That about

 Hot versus Cold Mind: The intersection of psychology and entrepreneurial finance.

 Richard Chan’s research domain is broadly situated at the intersection of psychology, technology, and entrepreneurial finance.
-Specifically, he investigates how actors’ cognitive processes, shaped

 Long Island's Great White Shark Research